tt0006/WetWeather/README.md

   </tr>
 </table>

-### Weather preferences
+### Weather Preferences

-You can change language, units, update interval and weather provider in preferences.
+You can change Language, Units, set or change Update Interval and Weather Provider in Preferences.

 <table>
   <tr>